duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/preparing_for_a_pull_request.md

 - Determined your Instant Answer type
 - Forked the correct repository
-- Written the code for your Instant Answer
+- Written and committed the code for your Instant Answer
 - Written a comprehensive test for your Instant Answer
 - Verified that everything works and nothing is broken
 - Confirmed the Instant Answer adheres to the [design guidelines](https://duck.co/duckduckhack/styleguide_overview)